lillelina/monitortesting/README.md

 # monitortesting
-Creating a new pseudo Monitor to understand the really Monitor code better
+Creating a new pseudo Monitor to understand the reall Monitor code better